-The ongoing management of credit risks at portfolio level is conducted by the Operative Risk Management department, and at operative level by the Work Out department.
+The ongoing management of credit risks at portfolio level is conducted by the modelling professionals and the Risk Controlling team of the Strategic Risk Management Directorate, and at operative level by the Work Out department.
 They are responsible for ongoing monitoring, proposals for modifying the loan assessment system and policies, initiating sanctions against customers in arrears where necessary, cancellation recommendations, management of cancelled contracts and outsourcing it to law offices to claim receivables through legal channels.
 The Work Out department also handles the examinations of cases suspected of fraud, and makes recommendations on introducing procedures to prevent fraud.